 August 3, 1992

-When Glenn Coleman, my editor at Chicago Enterprise, moved over to join the staff at Crain's Chicago Business, he took me with me, so to speak.
-I convinced him to buy this piece about one of the resurrection of one of the Loop's grandest old buildings.
+When Glenn Coleman, my editor at Chicago Enterprise, moved over to join the staff at Crain's Chicago Business he took me with me, so to speak.
+I convinced him to buy this piece about the resurrection of one of the Loop's grandest old buildings.
 Edited to the AP style book, unfortunately, but once Crain's paid for it, it became their piece to do with what they wished, so I didn't squawk.
 The piece earned me a paycheck and got my name in the papers.

 Some great buildings are built before their time.
 (Check out the glass curtain wall of the 1890s Reliance Building at State and Washington—it anticipated Mies van der Rohe by a generation.)
 But many more are destroyed before their time.